You will find some of the cases below where a Tax Return filing is required.

 – Anyone that has been issued with a tax return

 – Any individual that has not had full withholding at source

 – Anyone receiving foreign income and filing under the arising basis

 – You or your partner receive Child Benefit and your income is over £50,000

-The UK has a self assessment system which means that a taxpayer will prepare and submit their tax return without any backup, such as interest statement or dividend statement.
+The UK has a self-assessment system which means that a taxpayer will prepare and submit their tax return without any backup, such as interest statement or dividend statement.
 If a taxpayer wants HMRC to calculate their tax or is completing a “paper return”, they must submit their tax return by 31 October following the tax year end.
 In other cases, the return must be filed electronically by 31 January following the tax year end.
-There are no requirements for or ability to file extensions and an automatic penalty of £100 will apply for late filing.
+There are no requirements for our ability to file extensions and an automatic penalty of £100 will apply for late filing.
 The later you send your return, the more penalties you’re likely to pay.